Vaccines Could be Stored at Room Temperatures

 The McMaster scientists are only one of many groups trying to make vaccines safer, cheaper, and more accessible to people around the world.
 For example, last year, a group of researchers managed to genetically engineer a vaccine that naturally kept itself safe at higher temperatures without adding any other chemicals.

-Meanwhile, other groups have tried to identify affordable and efficient preservatives that increase the shelf-life of vaccines.
+Meanwhile, other groups have tried to identify affordable and efficient preservatives to increase the shelf-life of vaccines.
 What makes the McMaster research promising, though, is the fact that its ingredients are cheap and already FDA-approved.
 This means their “sugar-film” method could be a lot more affordable and easier to implement in the near future.